ErikOrjehag/forklift-mpc/README.md

-# MPC Truck Simulator
+# MPC Forklift Simulator

-Simulator created to experiment with Model Predictive Control.
+Simulator created to experiment with Model Predictive Control of forklifts.

 ## Resources